-(Weobley falls within Leominster Housing Market Area.
-A 14% growth target for the Parish is indicated in HCS and this would amount to a minimum of 83 dwellings over the period 2011 to 2031.
+(A 14% growth target for the Parish is indicated in HCS and this would amount to 65 dwellings over the period 2011 to 2031.
 This should inform the approach to housing provision to meet future housing needs much of which should be provided through the neighbourhood plan and to be met in a locally focussed way.)